Inference of a competing risks model with partially observed failure causes under improved adaptive type-II progressive censoring: Introduction

-Due to improvement in manufacturing technologies, now-a-days products are more reliable, sometimes the experiment under progressive type-II censoring schemes takes a longer time to get a pre-fixed number of failure time units.
-To overcome such drawback, \citet{kundu2006analysis} introduced type-II progressive hybrid censoring scheme.
-This scheme has been studied by many researchers.
-See, for example, \citet{lin2009statistical}, \citet{lin2012inference}, \citet{hemmati2013statistical}, and \citet{tomer2015estimation}.
-Under this censoring scheme, experimental time is prefixed, because of that the number of effective sample size becomes random.
-Even sometimes the number of effective sample size becomes zero, due to that the efficiency of statistical inference decreases.
-To overcome such inefficiency in experimental results, \citet{ng2009statistical} proposed the adaptive type-II progressive censoring scheme (AT-II PCS).
-To know more about that censoring scheme, one can refer \citet{ye2014statistical}, \citet{sobhi2016estimation}, and \citet{el2018statistical}.
-In AT-II PCS, the experiment will terminate after getting a prefixed number of failure-time data.
-If the experimental units are taken as highly reliable units, then it will take very long time to complete that experiment.
-To overcome this drawback, \citet{yan2021statistical} proposed a censoring scheme which is known as the improved adaptive type-II progressive censored scheme (IAT-II PCS).
+Due to improved lifetime of the products, time, and cost constraints, it is often impossible for an experimenter to collect complete sample from a lifetime experiment.
+As a result, the available data are actually censored.
+The conventional censoring schemes, namely type-I and type-II have been widely used in reliability studies.
+Epstein \cite{epstein1954truncated} introduced a mixture of these two censoring schemes, which is known as the type-I hybrid censoring scheme.
+Childs et. al \cite{childs2003exact} introduced the type-II hybrid censoring scheme.
+The major drawback of the conventional censoring schemes is that they do not allow to remove experimental units before the terminal point of the experiment.
+To overcome such drawback, Cohen \cite{cohen1963progressively} introduced progressive censoring scheme, where one can remove survival units at various stages of an experiment.
+Extensive developments related to statistical inference of some lifetime distributions based on these censoring schemes have been made in past years.
+See, for instance, Balakrishnan et. al \cite{balakrishnan2003point}, Balakrishnan and Kundu \cite{balakrishnan2013hybrid}, and Rastogi and Tripathi \cite{rastogi2012estimating}.
+Note that sometimes the experiment under progressive type-II censoring schemes takes a longer time to get a pre-fixed number of failures.
+To overcome such drawback, Kundu and Joarder \cite{kundu2006analysis} introduced type-II progressive hybrid censoring scheme.
+Later, this scheme has been studied by many researchers.
+See, for example, Lin et. al \cite{lin2009statistical}, Lin et. al \cite{lin2012inference}, Hemmati and Khorram \cite{hemmati2013statistical}, Tomer and Panwar \cite{tomer2015estimation}, and Dutta and Kayal \cite{dutta2022estimation}.
+Under this censoring scheme, experimental time is prefixed.
+Here, the number of effective sample size is random.
+Sometimes, the effective sample size becomes zero and as a result the efficiency of statistical inference decreases.
+To overcome such inefficiency in experimental results, Ng et. al \cite{ng2009statistical} proposed the adaptive type-II progressive censoring scheme (AT-II PCS).
+For details about AT-II PCS, one may refer to Ye et. al \cite{ye2014statistical}, Sobhi and Soliman \cite{sobhi2016estimation}, and El-Sagheer et. al \cite{el2018statistical}.
+In AT-II PCS, the experiment will be terminated after getting a prefixed number of failure-time data.
+Here, the experimental time may be large.
+To overcome this drawback, very recently Yan et. al \cite{yan2021statistical} proposed a censoring scheme which is known as the IAT-II PCS.
 This scheme is described as follows.
-Suppose an experiment starts with $n$ experimental units.
-The number of failures $m$ along with a progressive censoring scheme $(R_{1},\cdots,R_{m})$ is given before the experiment starts.
-Further, two thresholds $T_{1}$ and $T_{2}$ are given in advance, where $T_{1}<T_{2}$ and $T_{1},~T_{2} >0$.
-The experiment can be written in the following cases,